TAMULib/VIVO/README.md

 - `LOCAL_VIVO_HOME`: VIVO home directory on your host machine which will mount to volume in docker container.
 Set this environment variable to persist your VIVO data on your host machine.
 - `RESET_HOME`: Convenience to reset VIVO home when starting container. **Caution**, will delete local configuration, content, and configuration model.

-Before building VIVO, you will also need to clone (and switch to the same branch, if other than main) of [Vitro](https://github.com/vivo-project/Vitro).
-The Vitro project must be cloned to a sibling directory next to VIVO so that it can be found during the build.
-You will also need to clone (and switch to the appropriate branch) of [Vitro-languages](https://github.com/vivo-project/Vitro-languages) and [VIVO-languages](https://github.com/vivo-project/VIVO-languages).

 Build and start VIVO using Docker Compose.